Spanish Citizenship Through Descent

 Spanish Citizenship Through Grandparents

-The first thing to note here is being born outside Spain with a Spanish born grandparent does not instantly qualify you for Spanish citizenship.
-There has however been special provisions (or temporary laws if you like) put in place on 2 separate occasions where the grandchildren of Spaniards born in Spain have permitted to apply under certain conditions.
+The first thing to note here is being born outside Spain with a Spanish born grandparent does not normally qualify you for Spanish citizenship.
+There has however been special provisions (or temporary laws if you like) put in place on 2 separate occasions where the grandchildren of Spaniards born in Spain have been permitted to apply under certain conditions.

 "The Law of Democratic Memory (SpanishLey de Memoria Democrática) is a law in Spain which came into effect in October 2022, concerning the legacy of Francoist Spain.[1][2]
 The Law seeks to promote knowledge of the history of democracy in Spain and to maintain the memory of the victims of the Spanish Civil War and the Francoist Dictatorship through initiatives such as the creation of a Register of Victims, to recognise a right of investigation and to know the truth about the circumstances of a victim's death and the removal of some remaining symbols of the dictatorship."